We move to the text

 If a foreign resident living in Japan divorces a Japanese spouse by mutual agreement, they may become legally divorced according to Japanese law.
 If both parties agree, please submit a completed divorce notification form to the municipal office of either the registered domicile of the Japanese spouse or the city where the person submitting the form has his/her address registered.
 If both parties are foreign residents, then please inquire with the consulate office of your home country for details concerning the appropriate procedures.

-When a child is born, a completed birth notification form with the doctor’s verification in the column provided on the birth certificate must be submitted to the Civil Affairs Section within 14 days.
+When a child is born, a completed birth notification form with the doctor’s verification in the column provided on the birth certificate must be submitted within 14 days.